 \subsection{Further Work}

 \thref{kuca1} and \thref{kuca2} are actually special cases of Kuca's results in \cite{K1} and \cite{K2}.
 Kuca was able to prove the following: if $(x + P_1(y), \dots, x + P_n(y))$ is a zero set of a homogeneous polynomial, that is, there exists $(a_i)_{i = 1}^n$, and $d$ such that $\sum_i a_i (x + P_i(y))^d = 0$, then the quantitative count is controlled by the true complexity of the polynomial progression $(x + P_1(y), \dots, x + P_n(y))$.
-We believe that the methods here extend towards analogous results as \thref{count} as those found in \cite{K1} for polynomial patterns of true complexity one, among other progressions considered by Kuca.
+We believe that the methods here should extend to analogous results for \thref{count} to those found in \cite{K1} for polynomial patterns of true complexity one, among other progressions considered by Kuca.
 For example, we conjecture that somewhat similar methods to the methods in this paper can be used to establish the following: \begin{conjecture}\thlabel{conj1} Let $P_1, \dots, P_s \in \mathbb{Z}[x]$ be linearly independent polynomials that vanish at zero.
-Let $f_\omega: \mathbb{Z}/N\mathbb{Z} \to \mathbb{C}$ be one-bounded functions for each $\omega \in \{0, 1\}^s$.
-Let $0 \le t \le s$ natural numbers.
+Let $f_\omega: \mathbb{Z}/N\mathbb{Z} \to \mathbb{C}$ be 1-bounded functions for each $\omega \in \{0, 1\}^s$.
+Let $0 \le t \le s$ be natural numbers.
 Then

 Here, $P(y) = (P_1(y), P_2(y), \dots, P_s(y))$, $\omega = (\omega_1, \dots, \omega_s)$, and $\omega \cdot P(y) = \sum_{i = 1}^s \omega_i P_i(y)$. \end{conjecture}